 - Lack of sexual desire/ability

-There is good evidence showing that both THC and CBD can reduce anxiety, depression and stress.
-Some reports suggest that low doses of THC are most effective for stress reduction, as larger doses may make some individuals more anxious.
-The stress-reduction aspects of cannabis are most pronounced in those who use it regularly, as they have a blunted stress reactivity to the stress hormone cortisol.
-Cannabis may not only reduce stress, but also increase resilience to it.
+For example, one piece of research suggests that low doses of THC are most effective for stress reduction, as larger doses may make some individuals more anxious.
+On top of that, researchers have found that the stress-reduction aspects of cannabis are most pronounced in those who use it regularly, as they have a blunted stress reactivity to the stress hormone cortisol.
+Cannabis may not only reduce stress but also make you more resilient to it.
+Talk about a win-win, right?

 Could Cannabis Be a Preventative Medication?
 10 Ways It Could Be